Matricaria chamomilla: Uses

 Chamomile is commonly used to make a tea.
 German chamomile is used in herbal medicine.

 Phytochemistry

 The flowers contain between 0.3 and 1.5% of the essential oil.
 It is extracted by distillation, mostly out of fresh flower buds and flower stalks.
 Bisabolol accounts for up to 33% of the oil's content.

-More than 120 chemical constituents have been identified in chamomile flower, most of them found in the essential oil.
+More than 120 chemical constituents have been identified in chamomile flowers, most of them found in the essential oil.
 Chemical constituents of the essential oil include bisabolol, farnesene, chamazulene, apigenin, quercetin, patuletin, luteolin, and coumarin.